juanjovazpar/match-core/README.md

 - **Server Layer:** server for client connections.
 It does include a minimal API rest to manage orders and a socket channel to be updated with the order book changes.
 - **Matching Engine Core:** the heart of the system, where the order book exists and the trades are created through matching orders.
 - **Event System:** two **mspc** channels connect the execution threads and keep the paralellism efficient.
 The <span style="color:#f57751;">red channel</span> allows the connection to the engine while the <span style="color:#5951f5;">blue channel</span> helps the enginee to broadcast the changes.
+The mpsc channels will act as FIFO queues.
+This way, when the matching engine is busy and cannot process an incoming order, that order will wait in the queue until it is executed.
 - **Persistency Layer:** stores the orders and trades.
 It also in charge to create snapshots of the orderbook for recovery.

 ### Data Structure